 Two Substitution Actions

-Each substitution rule uses one of two actions:
+Each rule uses one of two actions:

 Alert / Omit Item